skulkarni2/PUI2016_sck408/HW4_sck408/Readme.md

 # Homework 4
 ## Assignment 1 :
 Submitted a citibike proposal review for xg656 based on the outline provided.
+I forked the PUI2016 homework repository and reviewd the citibike proposal.

 ## Assignment 2:

 ## Assignment 3: